Wednesdays at

 Some past attendees are putting together a dance formation team in the East Bay to go to the Games.
 Interested in learning more?
 Email ellenlevitt@hotmail.com

 Or maybe you’re interested in competing in a couple’s event.
-Let’s explore that.
+Please ask us about coaching.

 Stay in touch